damian-andrzej/docker-ecs-migration-pipeline/README.md

 ## Pipeline way to create and update this repository

-Its crucial to plan whole flow of project, it will trigger script each time files change.
+Its crucial to plan whole flow of project, it will trigger script each time files has changed.
 If we edit a file or add new feature, pipeline will propage new image to repo then restart the application to make update
 ```
 name: CI/CD Pipeline for ECS Deployment